jrbeverly/jotto/README.md

 #### Abstract
 The Jotto game was designed as an assignment for a user interfaces course.
 Its purpose was to focus on software architectural pattern, Model-View-Controller (MVC).
 The expanded version of this assignment offers more options and controls that previous, and additional separation between Presentation (View) and the Model (Application Model).

-Specifically the application is separated into two components: **JottoApp** and **Jotto*.  **Jotto** is the main core logic of the application.
-It includes the ability to specify different game modes, and controls the overall logic of a Jotto game.  **JottoApp** is a front-end for the Jotto game implemented in the standard java swing libraries.
+Specifically the application is separated based on the MVC pattern.
+This is visible by the *Application* and *Core* components on the repository. **Core** is the main logic of the application.
+It includes the ability to specify different game modes, and controls the overall logic of a Jotto game.  **Application** is the front-end for the Jotto game implemented in the standard java swing libraries.

 ***
 #### Summary